 As we stayed near Novena at Balestier Road, Whampoa market was within walking distance.
 We found a vibrant market that buzzes with constant activity and a nice place for freshly made sugar cane juice!
 We also bought some local fruits here – mangosteens, rambutans and langsats abound.
 Nothing gives a feel of a place more than a local wet market and depending on where you stay, there are options everywhere, including Tiong Bharu, Chinatown and Geylang Serai.

 Singapore Repertory Theater

-Check out for details of upcoming show on their website and plan accordingly.
+Check for details of upcoming shows on their website and plan accordingly.
 Definitely worth the experience!